-For each launch, we send up two (2) SPOT GPS Messenger devices as a backup in case our primary tracking device, the SatCom, fails during flight.
-Our SPOT devices send the location of the payload to the internet (via satellite) once every 10 minutes.
+For each launch, we send up two SPOT GPS Messenger devices as a backup in case our primary tracking device, the SatCom, fails during flight.
+Our SPOT devices send the location of the payload to the internet (via the Globalstar satellite network) once every 10 minutes.
 On a full battery, they can continuously track and transmit their locations for several days.
 Thus, if we can’t recover the payload right away and have to come back at a later time, or if the SatCom fails, we will still be able to get location updates for quite some time after the payload has landed.

 Our SPOTs work best when they are facing the sky.
 Otherwise, they will have difficulty communicating with the satellites or lose connectivity altogether.
 To ensure consistent satellite communication, we place the two SPOTs back-to-back into a small yellow box that is suspended from the bottom of our payload.
-This way, whenever the payload lands, at least one of the SPOTS will have a view of the sky.
+This way, when the payload lands, at least one of the SPOTS will have a view of the sky.

 This would be a very unfortunate situation, since we probably would never be able to recover the payload.
 We have lost signal from either the primary or backup GPS devices in the midst of a balloon flight, but never from both during the same flight.
 If that were to happen, we would just have to hope that someone eventually find it and returns it to us.

 Can I get the data that was collected by the meteorological sensors?